oohoo/moodle-repository_capture/README.txt

 --------------------------------------------------------------------------------

 Server side:
  - FFMPEG Recent version or AVCONV.
-In order to works ffmpeg or avconv must have the audio codec "aac".
+In order for teh conversion to work, ffmpeg or avconv must have the audio codec "aac".
  - And nothing else!

 Client side:
- - Flash Player - last version
+ - Flash Player - latest version
  - Javascript activated
  - Microphone for video and audio recording
  - Camera for video and photo